-For the 100 Year Anniversary of Jeannette Rankin’s election to Congress, Adams wrote a new play, Save the Country, that has had staged readings in Bozeman and Missoula.
+For the 100 Year Anniversary of Jeannette Rankin’s election to Congress in 1916, Adams wrote new play, Save the Country, with performed readings in Bozeman and Missoula, Montana.

-Ms. Adams is currently producing and conducting workshops for Montana Writer’s Retreats.
+Ms. Adams produces and conducts workshops for Montana Writer’s Retreats.
 Visit the website for more info.

 The V.C.
 History Drama Camp rehearsing at The Torch Theatre, 2016